-8.6.3 Guidelines
+9.6.3 Guidelines

-Beaver dams must only be removed if the impounded water is causing damage to or is an imminent threat of damage to property/infrastructure.
+Beaver dams may only be removed/manipulated if the impounded water is causing damage to or is an imminent threat of damage to property/infrastructure.
+The lowering of the water level shall only be carried out until the risk to property/infrastructure has been minimized.